flipacholas/Architecture-of-consoles/articles/playstation-portable.Rmd.md

 The PSP carries a **4.3" TFT LCD screen**.
 It has a resolution of **480x272 pixels** (for reference, that's ~2.6 times the pixels of one screen of the Nintendo DS) and can display up to 16,777,216 colours.
 Thus, it's got a 24-bit colour depth (the so-called 'true color' scale).

 The aspect ratio is *almost* 16:9, a format which during that time was increasingly becoming standard on home TVs.
-Notice that a wider range of view is also an opportunity for game designers to improve game experience (especially in the first-person shooting genre).
+Notice that a wider range of view is also an opportunity for game designers to improve the experience (especially in the first-person shooting genre).

 ### Introducing the Graphics Engine